 Charles Onesko is a supervisor with the FBI

 Chris Spall is the assistant crew chief for Tony Pedregon's Q Power Nitro Funny Car for the National Hot Rod Association series

 Neal Gallagher has worked as director of photographer for the television show "The Biggest Loser" and has won two Emmy awards

 Dave Cusatis is a fire marshall for the PA State police, fire instructor for LCCC, instructor at the National Fire Academy and author of several books

 Claudia Fazzino has authored a children's book, Josh's Wild Adventure

 Mark Altavilla is the Advertising Director of The Citizens' Voice and Standard Speaker newspapers

 Donna Bigoski was the Marketing & PR Promotion for Highlife Farms, a full service equestrian complex and owner and president of D.L.
-Enterprise, LLC, and is currently employed at special effects studio, Nth Degree, in Orlando, and founder of Eleventh Element relaxation spa.
+Enterprise, LLC, producer with special effects studio, Nth Degree, in Orlando, and founder of Eleventh Element relaxation spa.

 Charles Consagra is an architect and principal of Highland Associates